Masters in Economics India | MSC Economics | SSE Pune

 The specialization in International Trade broadly explores the principles of economics related to the causes and effects of trade beyond geographical and political boundaries.
-This, in turn, explains the patterns and consequences of transactions and interactions between the inhabitants of different countries, including trade, investment and migration and other factors.
+This, in turn, explains the patterns and consequences of transactions and interactions between the inhabitants of different countries, including trade, aid, investment and migration and other factors as well.
 Parts of the specialization also involve investigating the consequences of trade activities on economies in perspectives of resources, preferences and institutions.
 This specialization module highlights the angles of politico-economic policy variables on world economies, as well, particularly in the post-globalized era.
+(Kindly refer to the Programme Structure which will give you a holistic view about the courses taught under the specialisation)